Flo (TV series): Ratings

 A cozy time slot following one of TV's biggest hits (M*A*S*H) on CBS Monday night (@ 9:30 pm) helped make the brief first season (spring 1980) a ratings success.
 The series ended the year ranked at No. 7 and averaged 24.4 million viewers per episode.
-The second season (Fall 1980) brought a reversal in fortune when CBS decided to move the show to an earlier time on the same night (8 pm) and have it face off against NBC's top 10 hit Little House on the Prairie and without the lead in support of M.A.S.H. a sharp decline in numbers followed.
-Which kicked off a few different time slot changes over the course of the season (none of which helped) and CBS opted not to renew the series for a third season.
+The second season (Fall 1980) brought a reversal in fortune when CBS decided to move the show to an earlier time on the same night (8 pm) and have it face off against NBC's top-10 hit Little House on the Prairie.
+Without the lead-in support of M*A*S*H, a sharp decline in numbers followed, which kicked off a few different time slot changes over the course of the season (none of which helped), and CBS opted not to renew the series for a third season.